redsteadz/devSensei/content/notes/3.ReactJS/Fundamentals/Maps in react.md

 ---
-title: "Maps in react"
+title: Maps in react
-description: "How the array.maps is used in react"
+description: How the array.maps is used in react
 tags:
   - react
   - fundamentals
+date: 2014-11-14
 ---

 ```js